Nataliia-Kuranakova/ThemMusic/README.md

 # ThemMusic
 React application for searching lyrics.
-Created a project based on React, using Bootstrap, with my own design and using open API Musixmatch.
+For this project I've used Bootstrap and open API Musixmatch.